IoT4Sustainability/Internet-of-Things-for-Sustainability/Tutorial 2- Nightlight/readme.md

 ### In this tutorial you will...
   1. Be introduced to the concepts of digital and analog signals
-  2. Learn to use the light sensor, button, and potentiometer
+  2. Learn to use the light sensor, button, potentiometer, and LED
   3. Build a working nightlight

 ## Explanation